 RTG Lecture “Asymptotic Invariants and Limits of Groups and Spaces” (Summer Semester 2018)

-- Lecturer: Prof. Dr. Roman Sauer, Prof. Dr. Wilderich Tuschmann (Institute Spokesman)
+- Lecturer: Prof. Dr. Roman Sauer, Prof. Dr. Wilderich Tuschmann (Spokesman of the Institute)

 - Classes: Lecture (0122150)

 |Tuesday 15:00-16:30||SR 1.067|

 |Room 1.001 Kollegiengebäude Mathematik (20.30)|

 |Email: email@example.com||Lecturer||Prof. Dr. Wilderich Tuschmann (Spokesman of the Institute)|

 |Office hours: by appointment - please contact me by email;|

 This semester’s RTG lecture will be split between courses by Wilderich Tuschmann on “Geometric Convergence and Finiteness Theorems and their Applications” and by Gye-Seon Lee on “Coxeter Groups and Geometry”.

 Geometric Convergence and Finiteness Theorems and their Applications (Wilderich Tuschmann)

 Abstract: I will discuss finiteness and infiniteness results for Riemannian manifolds with curvature bounds and, more generally, for Alexandrov spaces, along with applications inside and outside Riemannian geometry.
 The underlying concepts and techniques involve, among others, tools form comparison geometry, Cheeger-Gromov convergence of Riemannian manifolds, Gromov-Hausdorff convergence of metric spaces, and Cheeger-Fukaya-Gromov collapsing theory, and I shall also include primers on these topics as well.

 Prerequisites: Some solid knowledge of differential geometry and algebraic and differential topology.